Yuri-Diego/PythonAnalyzesDATA/README.md

 - Create predictive models to identify factors contributing to churn.
 - Provide conclusions and recommendations in order to reduce the number of customer cancellations and improve customer satisfaction and retention.

+## Contribution

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please open an [issue](https://github.com/Yuri-Diego/PythonAnalyzesDATA/issues/new) in this repository.

 ## 🔨 Tools
 - [Pandas](https://pandas.pydata.org)
 - [Plotly](https://plotly.com)